 A couple of weeks ago, I was approached out of the blue by a meeting planner to speak at a big conference–which is something that I’ve done quite a few times now, and I absolutely love doing it.

-When I replied back to her email and told her about my speaking topic (the importance of positivity in the workplace), I could tell that she thought my topic was hokey, lame, or both by her half-hearted response:
+When I replied back to her email and told her about my speaking topic (the importance of positivity in the workplace), I could tell that she thought my topic was corny, stupid, or both by her half-hearted response:

 “Okay.
 Just send me your proposal and I’ll get back to you.”